-2020 Qualifying Examination Fees and Deadlines
+2021 Qualifying Examination Fees and Deadlines

 The fee for the Qualifying Examination is \$1500 and must be paid in full at the time of application.
 The fee has been computed to cover the costs of the examination and administrative expenses.
 The Qualifying Examination fee consists of two parts: a fee to cover the costs of the application process (\$800.00) and a portion to cover the costs of the examination (\$700.00).
-The portion of the fee that covers the cost of the application process will not be refunded or credited against a future examination.
-If the candidate is denied entrance to the examination based on the information supplied with the application, the portion of the fee that covers the cost of the examination will be refunded.
+The portion of the fee that covers the cost of the application process will not be refunded.
+If the candidate is denied entrance to the examination based on the information supplied with the application, the portion of the fee that covers the costs of the examination based on the examination will be refunded.